How to apply for PhD scholarships in the College of Social Sciences

 Decisions on scholarships

-Decisions on School Scholarships vary between Schools but will usually be announced between late February and early April.
+Decisions on School Scholarships vary between Schools but will usually be announced between late February and April.

 Decisions from the ESRC Midlands Graduate School are usually made by the beginning of April.

 If you are offered both a School and an ESRC scholarship, you will be expected to accept the ESRC one.
-The School scholarship can then be made available to other candidates on a waiting list.
+The School scholarship will then be made available to other candidates on a waiting list.